MaximumOctopus/FlightSimAdventureCreator/README.md

 Adding more valid MSFS aiports (if you find one that's not in the fcas list, then please tell me!).

-Route generation based on flight time (eg /time:60 to get an hour's flight)

 Adding points of interest (POIs) to routes.

 Optimising performance of route generation.

-Automatic creation of custom_aircraft.txt by reading from the community folder.

 More route customisation options.